xrdocs/cnbng/_tutorials/pppoe-lac-subscribers-bringup-in-cnbng.md

 exit
 ```

 **Note**: The definition of IPv4 server profile is not needed for PPPoE subscribers.
-For PPPoE subscribers IPv4 address will be assigned by IPCP and from IPAM directly.
+For PPPoE subscribers IPv4 addresses will be assigned by IPCP using IPAM directly.
 {: .notice--info}

 ### Profile AAA